Physical Chemistry, Materials Chemistry, Nanoscale Science and Engineering

 - NSERC Post-Doctoral Fellow, Chemistry, University of Wisconsin-Madison, 2009-11.

-Our group is interested to study the effect of nano-confinement on structure, dynamics and other properties of materials.
-Materials behave differently on surfaces, interfaces or small length scales compared to their bulk properties.
-Understanding such differences are crucial in many technological applications where materials are constrained in nanometer size spaces, such as organic electronics, polymer applications and drug delivery.
-One can take advantage of such difference to produce novel materials, such as exceptionally stable glasses or harvest light for various applications.
-In biological systems, most of the dynamics happens in nanometer size proximity of surfaces and interfaces, and understanding the properties in confinement is a key in predicting function.
-We focus our efforts on understanding the origins of such modified properties on a fundamental level as well as possible application of such phenomena in producing novel materials or experimental tools.
-For more details please see our website at:
+Our group studies the effect of nano-confinement and interfacial interactions on the structure, dynamics, and other properties of nanostructured materials.
+Materials behave differently on surfaces, interfaces, or small length scales compared to their bulk properties.
+Understanding such differences are crucial in many technological applications where materials are constrained in nanometer size spaces, such as organic electronics, polymer nanocomposites, and biomolecular drugs.
+One can take advantage of such differences to produce novel materials, such as exceptionally stable glasses, fire-resistant composites, or magnetism in the optical domain.
+In biological systems, most of the dynamics occur in nanometer size proximity of surfaces and interfaces, and understanding the role of interfacial interactions in their dynamics is key in predicting their function.
+We focus our efforts on understanding the fundamental physics of confinement phenomena and use this knowledge to design novel materials.

 The enhanced mobility of the interfacial layer allows us to produce near-equilibrium glasses at temperatures well below the bulk glass transition temperature, Tg, by means of physical vapor deposition (PVD).
+Listen to Richard talk about the liquid to glass transition here.
 Exceptionally stable glasses are formed when the substrate temperature during PVD is maintained just below the glass transition temperature.
-We study the morphology and the kinetics of PVD films during formation and their relationship to the final properties of the stable glass.
+Hear Sarah talk about this process here.
+We study structure/property relationships in rationally designed glass-forming molecules and correlate their free surface dynamics and chemical structure to the packing of stable glasses.
+Check out our database of molecules here.
+We study morphology and the kinetics of PVD films during formation, in situ, as well as their properties after formation.
 These studies provide information on mechanisms of rapid aging below Tg and stable glass formation.
-We also investigate exceptional material properties of these glasses and the role of the chemical structure in these properties such as the optical birefringence and electronic properties.
+We have discovered that in thin films, a new high-density glass phase can be accessed upon vapor deposition, which is not accessible in bulk (shown in the picture).
+Yi gives a 3 part talk on much of his work on this subject, starting here.

 Novel Emergent Optical Properties in Disordered Nanoparticle Clusters: